gvwilson/sensibleadventures/nardica/nardica.md

 her bit by bit?
 "Why's it all got to be so hard?" she whispered, wishing someone was there to answer.

+They passed the ruins of Bharati a few hours later.
+The little town had been founded as a research station on the opposite side of the continent.
+When the ice melted and the sea rose, its inhabitants had decided that if they had to pack up and move, they might as well move all the way to the Peninsula.
+Two thousand people had made the journey and built new homes, only to have them destroyed in a midwinter fire.

+Twenty years on, what was left of those homes stood in mute rows on either side of the little river their builders had christened the Ganges.
+Iffy stood at the railing and watch as the approached, slid by, and receded into the distance, her mood as dark as the scorched cinder blocks.
+A single lonely gull circled the *Guinevere* once and then coasted away.
+It was the grayest, most depressing scene Iffy could imagine, so she went back to her cabin to feel sorry for herself.

-The sudden blare of the *Guinevere*'s horn made her jump.
+The sudden blare of the *Guinevere*'s horn a few minutes later made her jump.
 "What now?" she groaned, dragging her sleeve across her face one last time before standing up and yanking open her door.

 The horn's second blare was punctuated by the staccato chatter of gunfire.
 A row of tiny black holes stitched across the deck two meters in front of Iffy,